Osteoarthritis: Occupational

-Increased risk of developing knee and hip osteoarthritis was found among those who work with manual handling (e.g. lifting), have physically demanding work, walk at work, and have climbing tasks at work (e.g. climb stairs or ladders).
+Increased risk of developing knee and hip osteoarthritis was found among those who work with manual handling (e.g., lifting), have physically demanding work, walk at work, and have climbing tasks at work (e.g., climb stairs or ladders).
 With hip osteoarthritis, in particular, increased risk of development over time was found among those who work in bent or twisted positions.
 For knee osteoarthritis, in particular, increased risk was found among those who work in a kneeling or squatting position, experience heavy lifting in combination with a kneeling or squatting posture, and work standing up.
 Women and men have similar occupational risks for the development of osteoarthritis.

 Secondary

-This type of osteoarthritis is caused by other factors but the resulting pathology is the same as for primary osteoarthritis:
+Certain medical conditions or injuries can increase the risk of osteoarthritis: